tarikguney/taskcore/README.md

 "Task" simply represents what this application is helping people with.
 "Core" represents its simplicity and how it works on a terminal environment.

-I am developing this application during COVID-19 pandemic, and it is also a sort of a mental escape into a known and controlled world where I know what will happen next.
-It feels good that way.

 ## Why?

 Why not?
 Not everyone likes fancy GUIs or works in X Window environments or prefer leaving their simple looking terminal environment.
 This application is not for everyone.
 You should have a special taste for the command line environments.